-Provision will be made for 58 permanent residential pitches for Gypsies and Travellers between 2006 and 2011.
+Provision will be made for a minimum of 58 permanent residential pitches for Gypsies and Travellers between 2006 and 2011 to ensure full conformity with Regional Spatial Strategy Policy H3.
 These will be provided on the following basis: Broadland 15, Norwich 15, and South Norfolk 28.

-Between 2012 and 2026, an additional residential 78 permanent pitches will be provided, distributed on the following basis: Broadland 20, Norwich 20, and South Norfolk 38.
+Between 2012 and 2026, an additional minimum 78 permanent residential pitches will be provided to ensure full conformity with Regional Spatial Strategy Policy H3.
+These will be distributed on the following basis: Broadland 20, Norwich 20, and South Norfolk 38.